-Despite the economic downturn a strong collection performance for Council Tax of 97.3% and business rates of 97.0% meant the Collection Fund ended the year with a surplus for Ealing, of £9.6m.
+Despite the economic downturn a strong collection performance for Council Tax of 97.0% and business rates of 98.0% meant the Collection Fund ended the year with a surplus, for Ealing, of £6.1m.

 I hope that you find the following statement of accounts useful and informative in helping you to understand how the council manages its finances in delivering services for residents.
-There were no significant changes to the format of the accounts in 2016/17.
+There were no significant changes to the format of the accounts in 2017/18.
 If you have any questions or comments on the council's accounts or their presentation, please e-mail finalaccounts@ealing.gov.uk or write to the Executive Director of Corporate Resources, Ealing Council, Perceval House, 14-16 Uxbridge Road, Ealing W5 2HL.

-To help with the understanding of the accounts a glossary of terms used is also attached.
+To help with the understanding of the accounts a glossary of terms is also attached at the end.